-1. What's something you believe exists even though you can't see it?
-R EAD IT Joh nn 20:11-31 E XPLORE IT 2.
+1. What's the most unbelievable story you've ever heard, whether from a child, a jokester friend, or someon you trust?
+Did it turn out to be true?
+7 READ IT hn 20:24-31 8 EXPLORE IT 2.
 What is Thomas' response when the other disciples say they've seen Jesus?
 3. What happened while the disciples were in a locked room?
 4. What physical evidence does Jesus offer to Thomas?
-5 What does Thomas say after seeing the risen Christ?
-J. What does monas say after seeing the fisen Christ: 6.
-What was John's purpose for writing down his gospel account and the miracles?
+5. What does Thomas say after seeing the risen Christ?
+6. What was John's purpose for writing down his gospel account and the miracles?
 7. What does John say we will have by believing?